-Salted caramel are the hottest flavour couple of 2012.
-Smooth bitter-sweet caramel, delicate crystals of salt and buttery creaminess when put together will never go out of style.
+Salted caramel - bitter-sweet caramel, crystals of salt and buttery creaminess is a combination that will never go out of style. when put together will never go out of style.

 This recipe is for a hard toffee as opposed to the chewy kind.
 Personally, I prefer the hard type because as you suck it, salt crystals start to dissolve surprising you with new flavours and the best part is the sticky chewy texture the toffee gets just before it is finished.